Ruth Ann Steinhagen: Influence

 As one of the first instances of what later became known as stalker crimes, the incident for several years "had a profoundly anti-aphrodisiacal effect on traveling athletes", according to The Boston Globe.
 It prompted a magazine article from sports writer Al Stump entitled "Baseball's Biggest Headache— Dames!"
-It was fictionalized as one of the inspirations for the 1952 baseball book The Natural, which was made into a film in 1984, where actress Barbara Hershey played the role, inspired by Steinhagen.
+It was fictionalized as one of the inspirations for the 1952 baseball book The Natural, which was made into a like-named film in 1984, where actress Barbara Hershey played the role inspired by Steinhagen.
 In 1992, Steinhagen's was the oldest incident among 83 incorporated into "Preventing Assassination", a Secret Service study of celebrity and political assassinations.
+The story of Steinhagen and Waitkus was referenced in two episodes of Archer, "Once Bitten" in 2013, and "Robert De Niro" in 2019.
+In "Once Bitten," although the character resembling Steinhagen is instead named "Ruth Anne Litzenberger," the main protagonist hallucinates a similar incident wherein he is the victim.
+In "Robert De Niro," the main protagonist references the story of Waitkus in response to being told that he was shot by a "crazy woman."

-The bullet that struck Waitkus lodged in a lung, threatening his life and preventing his returning to baseball for the rest of the season.
-The incident, which required four surgeries, is said to have influenced Waitkus' career and probably his personal life as well, as his numbers after the shooting were never the same and as he developed a great concern that others might not understand why he had visited Steinhagen's room.
+The incident, which required four surgeries, is said to have influenced Waitkus' career and probably his personal life as well, as his baseball statistics after the shooting were never the same, and he developed a great concern that others might not understand why he had visited Steinhagen's room.
 He also, according to Meyer, developed a drinking problem after the incident.
+Waitkus died in a Boston hospital in 1972 from esophageal cancer, aged 53.